-12.1.1 Follow Along: Start a New GRASS Project
+12.1.1 Follow Along: Start a New GRASS Session

-To launch GRASS from within QGIS, you need to activate it as with any other plugin.
-First, open a new QGIS project.
+To launch GRASS from within QGIS, you need to activate it as with any other plugin:

-• In the Plugin Manager, enable GRASS in the list:
+- 1. First, open a new QGIS project. - 2.
+In the Plugin Manager, enable GRASS in the list:

-The GRASS toolbar will appear:
+The GRASS toolbar and the GRASS panel will appear:

-Before you can use GRASS, you need to create a mapset.
+The GRASS panel is not active because, before you can use GRASS, you need to create a Mapset.
 GRASS always works in a database environment, which means that you need to import all the data you want to use into a GRASS database.